 Alumni from Linacre College were central to founding TEST for Africa and continue to make up a number of the Trustees.
 Scholars graduating with First Class Honours degrees are invited to apply for the Norman & Ivy Lloyd Scholarship at Linacre College for full funding for one year’s Master’s degree.
 In addition the Linacre College Common Room sponsors a scholarship

-Cleland & Co.
-Limited is a Guernsey registered Chartered Accountancy Practice who very generously prepare the annual accounts and Annual Report for TEST for AFRICA pro-bono.
+Kemp & Company is a Guernsey registered Chartered Accountancy Practice who, together with Clara Le Vallee, very generously prepare the annual accounts and Annual Report for TEST for AFRICA pro-bono.

 The late Jennie Travers co-founded TEST for Africa in 2008, together with Keith & Marjorie Lloyd.
 The John Travers Medical Scholarships are also in place in memory of Jennie's late husband, John.
 The Travers family continues to support the charity, including Jennie and John's children, David Travers and Joanna Travers, acting as Trustees for TEST for Africa.